Battle of Antioch (218): Rebellion

-With the support of an entire legion, other legionaries, prompted by discontent over pay, deserted Macrinus and joined Elagabalus' ranks as well.
+With the support of an entire legion, other legionaries, prompted by discontent over pay, deserted Macrinus and joined Elagabalus's ranks as well.
 In response to the growing threat, Macrinus sent out a cavalry force under the command of Ulpius Julianus to try to regain control of the rebel soldiers.
 Rather than capturing the rebel forces, the cavalry instead killed Ulpius and defected to Elagabalus.

 Following these events, Macrinus traveled to Apamea to ensure the loyalty of Legio II Parthica before setting off to march against Emesa.
 According to Dio, Macrinus appointed his son Diadumenian to the position of Imperator, and promised the soldiers 20,000 Sesterces each, with 4,000 of these to be paid on the spot.
 Dio further comments that Macrinus hosted a dinner for the residents of Apamea in honour of Diadumenian.
 At the dinner, Macrinus was supposedly presented with the head of Ulpius Julianus who had been killed by his soldiers.
-In response, Macrinus left Apamea headed south.
+In response, Macrinus left Apamea and headed south.

-Macrinus' and Elagabalus' troops met somewhere near the border of Syria Coele and Syria Phoenice.
-Despite Macrinus' efforts to quell the rebellion at this engagement, his whole legion defected to Elagabalus forcing Macrinus to retire to Antioch.
+Macrinus's and Elagabalus's troops met somewhere near the border of Syria Coele and Syria Phoenice.
+Despite Macrinus's efforts to quell the rebellion at this engagement, his whole legion defected to Elagabalus forcing Macrinus to retire to Antioch.
 Elagabus took to the offensive and marched on Antioch.

 Senatorial response

 By the early third century, the balance of power had shifted from the Senate to the army, and the position of the Senate was considerably weakened.
 The emperor of Rome was appointed by the support of the military, while the Senate existed solely to officiate state affairs without any real authority.
 Both Macrinus and later Elagabalus secured the support of the military while generally disregarding the opinion of the Senate.
-Macrinus was in dire circumstances after Elagabalus' rebellion and had no other choice but to turn to the Senate for assistance.
+Macrinus was in dire circumstances after Elagabalus's rebellion and had no other choice but to turn to the Senate for assistance.
 While in Antioch, Macrinus made one final attempt at securing support, this time from Rome.
-A combination of distrust from the Senate, insufficient funds, and Elagabalus' impending approach, however, forced Macrinus to face Elagabalus' approaching legions with only his Praetorian Guard.
+A combination of distrust from the Senate, insufficient funds, and Elagabalus's impending approach, however, forced Macrinus to face Elagabalus's approaching legions with only his Praetorian Guard.
 Had more time had been available, the Urban Prefect of Rome, Marius Maximus, might have been able to muster troops to send as reinforcements to assist Macrinus.
 Despite their relative powerlessness, the Senate still declared war against the usurper and his family.